axibase/atsd-use-cases/research/us-mortality/README.md

 Below are the summarized steps to follow to install local configurations of ATSD and Axibase Collector and create SQL queries for analyzing CDC death statistics:

 1. Install Docker.
-A link for how to install Docker can be found [here](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
+A link for how to install Docker can be found on the [Docker website](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
 2. Download the `docker-compose.yml` file to launch the ATSD Collector container bundle.

    ```sh